I was pregnant with Ella when I got this pretty little invite in the mail from my sister-in-law, Jo, to celebrate us.

 And waited some more.

-It takes courage to start again, to find yourself, to risk it, to put it out there, to make mistakes, to be misunderstood, to be seen, judged and decided about.
-And for heaven’s sake, I’m not just talking about a silly blog.
+It takes courage to start again, find yourself, risk it, put it out there, make mistakes, be misunderstood, be seen, judged, compared to and decided about.
+And for heaven’s sake, I’m just talking about a silly blog.
 Why bother?
 Why should I?
 What if I don’t?

 I heard Brene Brown in person recently say: there is something deeply unholy about not recognizing our worthiness but something really sacred about being honest about it.